Implementing annual rent reviews is critical for ensuring your commercial asset is generating the highest possible return year-on-year.

 CPI vs Fixed Percentage Reviews

-To demonstrate why CPI reviews have fallen out of favour as a review method in recent times, using the scenario below of a 5 year lease commencing at $50k, the graph below compares CPI reviews (the blue line) vs fixed 4% reviews (the red line), clearly illustrating that the landlord would be accepting a significant shortfall in rent over the term of the lease when using the CPI method, compared to fixed reviews.
+To demonstrate why CPI reviews have fallen out of favour as a review method in recent times, using the scenario below of a 5-year lease commencing at $50k with CPI vs fixed 4% annual reviews.